wentYu/DAphyloSMC/README.md

 DAphyloSMC seamlessly integrates this delayed‑acceptance MCMC kernel into an SMC sampler, providing an efficient, off‑the‑shelf tool for Bayesian phylogenetics on large‑scale sequence data.

-For a detailed description of the methodology, please refer to our preprint (arXiv: pending).
+For a detailed description of the methodology, please refer to our preprint (https://arxiv.org/abs/2605.09506).

 ## Table of Contents